-If you have served your country in the military, you may be considering a government job and wondering how to write a government resume.
+If you have served your country in the military, you may be considering a government job and wondering how to write an effective government resume.
 There are many reasons why you might want to revise your government job resume.

 How Veterans Can Create Effective Federal Government Resumes